Flipper Zero Firmware

 • fbt also defines per-app targets.
 For example, for an app with appid=snake_game target names are:

-• fap_snake_game, etc. - build single app as .fap by its application ID.
+• fap_snake_game, etc. — build single app as .fap by its app ID.

 • fap_snake_game_list, etc - generate source + assembler listing for app's .fap.